bart4223/NGEngineControl/README.md

 * NGJointControl(int joint)

 The parameter joint indicates the respective joint, possible values are JOINT_0, JOINT_1 and JOINT_2.
+The corresponding engine ist ENGINE_0, ENGINE_1 and ENGINE_2.
 The default serialRate is DEFAULTSERIALRATE.

+* NGJointControl(int joint, int engine)

+The parameter joint indicates the respective joint, possible values are JOINT_0, JOINT_1 and JOINT_2 and the corresponding engine.
+The default serialRate is DEFAULTSERIALRATE.

-* NGJointControl(int joint, int serialRate)
+* NGJointControl(int joint, int engine, int serialRate)

-The parameter joint indicates the respective jointe, possible values are JOINT_0, JOINT_1 and JOINT_2.
+The parameter joint indicates the respective jointe, possible values are JOINT_0, JOINT_1 and JOINT_2 and the corresponding engine.

 #### Methods